edgedb/edgedb/docs/clients/js/reference.rst

         milliseconds: number = 0, \
         microseconds: number = 0)

-  A JavaScript representation of an EdgeDB :eql:type:`cal::relative_duration` value.
+  A JavaScript representation of an Gel :eql:type:`cal::relative_duration` value.
 This type represents a non-definite span of time such as "2 years 3 days".
 This cannot be represented as a :eql:type:`duration` because a year has no absolute